kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Identifying The Attack Type

-The attack vector was identified as **LFI/RFI** because the attacker attempted to access local files through manipulated URL parameters.
+The attack vector was identified as **LFI/RFI** because the attacker attempted to access local system files through manipulated URL parameters.

 ![image8](Image/image8.png)